francocurotto/YDDM-re/documentation/abilities_notes.md

 - Unless otherwise stated, continuous abilities of monsters cannot be suppresed.
 - Unless stated otherwise, item and item dimension abilities cannot be skipped.
 - If an ability requires that to select a monster, and not valid monster area available, the ability cannot take action.
+- In monster ability descriptions, "monster" and "player" refers to the monster casting the ability, and the player that owns the monster respectively.
+- In manual item ability descriptions, "monster" and "item" refers to the monster activating the ability, and the player that owns the monster respectively.

+# Definitions
+- Range: minimum number of tiles to move from one position to another.
+- Distance: minimum number of tiles to move from one position to another, considering only paths through dungeon tiles.